-My Father, Erich Silberman, and his first cousin, Fred Silbermann, went to Kitchener Camp in 1939.
+My Father, Erich Silbermann, and his first cousin, Siegfried (Fred) Silbermann, went to Kitchener Camp in 1939.

 They had lived until that time in München, Germany.
 My Father, along with his father, Joseph Silbermann, were arrested during Kristallnacht and sent to Dachau.
 My Father was kept in Dachau for three weeks, his father for three months, and then they were released.